 - Position the microphone about 8 inches away and above the airstream of your breath (unless your mic has a pop filter).

 - Make a test recording before you attempt your real recording.
-Check it yourself (in headphones) or send it to firstname.lastname@example.org to check for you.
+Check it yourself (in headphones) or send it (along with a description of your setup and device) to firstname.lastname@example.org to check for you.

 - Record your story and send it to email@example.com, firstname.lastname@example.org, and/or email@example.com, as needed.